-Bridges is an engaging tool that provides users with guided support as they work to complete projects.
+Bridges/Projects is an engaging tool that provides users with guided support as they work to complete projects.
 Every project post helps build the bridge to opportunity.
 Posts by alumni or even a parent connect your community to opportunity.

 End-User Experience (Project seeker)

 Through Bridges/Projects, your community’s collection of experiential learning opportunities is supported by a host of alumni and other external constituents.
 This will help catalyze career-skill development!
 The Project Sponsor and the Project Seeker will be able to message each other.

 The Project Seeker steps are simple:

 - You'll see a pop-up asking you to list the job functions in which you'd like to gain experience.
 This is a great way to receive the most relevant recommendations.

 - You can also use the search bar at the top to narrow your search to certain job functions.

 - Click the title of a position that interests you.